-It may also be the case where a fully deposited layer cools down non-uniformly I.e. its outer part, being exposed to a colder ambience, shrinks faster than the internal part.
+It may also be the case where a fully deposited layer cools down non-uniformly.
+An example would be its outer part being exposed to a colder ambience, making it shrink faster than the internal part.

-While it’s partially possible to salvage a warped print, as soon as the incident occurs, the end product is a tragedy and is subject to being discarded.
+While it’s partially possible to salvage a warped print, as soon as the incident occurs, the end product is dimensionally inaccurate and is subject to being discarded.

 There are a number of factors to look out for if one ever hopes to print successfully.

 Having a basic idea of what goes with what can help cut corners in preventing warping.
 Different thermoplastics work best when combined with certain adhesive products.

 The most popular type of adhesive I’ve seen in the 3D printing community has to be glue sticks.
 Many 3D printer manufacturers have focused on creating a specialized glue stick just for 3D printing and one of the best ones have to be Fengwangli 3D Printer Glue Sticks.